cedadev/service-testing/.github/ISSUE_TEMPLATE/testing-template.md

 [] Component testing: Testing a component independently
 	Details:

-[] Smoke testing: Testing that the critical functionality of the service is working.
+- [ ] Smoke testing: Testing that the critical functionality of the service is working.
 Checking that no show stopper defects exist
 	Details:

-[] End to End testing: Testing of a complete application environment in a situation that mimics real-world use e.g. would include interaction with database if needed
+- [ ] End to End testing: Testing of a complete application environment in a situation that mimics real-world use e.g. would include interaction with database if needed
 	Details:

-[] Ad-hoc testing: Try to find defects by trying random workflows/ functionality
+- [ ] Ad-hoc testing: Try to find defects by trying random workflows/ functionality
 	Details:

-[] Acceptance testing: Last phase of testing - testing that the end to end flow of the service is as required.
+- [ ] Acceptance testing: Last phase of testing - testing that the end to end flow of the service is as required.
 	Details:

 Other actions required:

 More information:

+Tag this issue in an appropriate issue in the repository of the service being tested if possible (i.e. copy and paste the link to this issue)